 1. Press the TRAILS key to start the trails and select the trail time.
 The selected time with the trail mode is shown at the upper-right corner as in the figure shown below.
-The trail time is available from [15s], [30s], [1min], [3min], [6min], [15min], [30min], and [Continuous].
 The available trail time with the TRAILS key changes according to trail times, which you turn on in section 1.24.1.